 Deutsche Börse AG's annual report provides shareholders and interested members of the public with detailed information on Deutsche Börse Group's business performance during the reporting period.
 Additional information is published in its half-yearly financial report and two quarterly statements.
 The annual financial statement documents and the annual report are published within 90 days of the end of the financial year (31 December); intra-year financial information (half-yearly financial report and quarterly statements) is made available within 45 days of the end of the relevant quarter or six-month period.
-Following preparations by the Audit Committee, the annual and consolidated financial statements are discussed by the entire Supervisory Board and with the external auditors, examined, and then approved.
+Following preparations by the Audit Committee, the annual and consolidated financial statements are discussed by the entire Supervisory Board and with the external auditors, examined and then approved.

 The Executive Board discusses the half-yearly report and the quarterly statements for the first and third quarters with the Supervisory Board's Audit Committee prior to their publication.
 The half-yearly financial report is reviewed by the external auditors.

-Following an extensive selection process by the Supervisory Board, the Annual General Meeting 2021 elected PricewaterhouseCoopers GmbH Wirtschaftsprüfungsgesellschaft, Frankfurt am Main, (PwC) as the new auditors for the annual and consolidated financial statements 2021 and for the auditor's review of the half-yearly financial report in the reporting year.
-PwC was also engaged to perform a review of the contents of the remuneration report during the 2021 financial year.
+Following the recommendation by the Supervisory Board, the Annual General Meeting 2022 again elected PricewaterhouseCoopers GmbH Wirtschaftsprüfungsgesellschaft, Frankfurt am Main, (PwC) as the auditors for the annual and consolidated financial statements 2022 and for the auditor's review of the half-yearly financial report in the reporting year.
+PwC was also engaged to perform a review of the form and contents of the remuneration report during the 2022 financial year.
 The auditors responsible are Marc Billeb and Dr Michael Rönnberg.
+They have both been responsible for the audit since 2021.
 The Supervisory Board's proposal was based on a corresponding recommendation by the Audit Committee, which had obtained the necessary statement of independence from PwC before the election.
 This states that there are no personal, business, financial or other relationships between the auditor, its governing bodies and audit managers on the one hand, and the company and the members of its Executive and Supervisory Boards on the other, that could give cause to doubt the auditor's independence.
 The Audit Committee checked that this continued to be the case during the reporting period.
-It also oversaw the financial reporting process in 2021.
+It also oversaw the financial reporting process in 2022.
 The Supervisory Board was informed in a timely manner of the committee's work and the insights gained; there were no material findings.
-Information on audit services and fees is provided in "Note 6 to the consolidated financial statements".
+Information on audit services and fees is provided in note 7 to the consolidated financial statements.

+Executive and Supervisory Boards

+Management report

-Executive and Supervisory Boards Management report Financial statements and notes Remuneration Report
+Financial statements and notes

+Remuneration Report